 By Faye Martins

 How can meditation rid addictions?
 With Patanjali’s Yoga Sutras we are taught the higher value of meditation.
-Yet, Hatha Yoga classes are filled with people who focus on the physical body.
-You can’t blame the masses for taking care of themselves physically, but the mental and emotional Yogic benefits are worth consideration.
-Yoga meditation is being taught to support groups for the purpose of eliminating addictions.
+Yet, Hatha and Vinyasa Yoga classes are filled with people who focus only on the physical body.
+You can’t blame the masses for taking care of themselves physically, because that is what they initially become aware of, but the mental and emotional Yogic benefits are worth serious consideration.
+Yoga and its forms of meditation are being taught to support groups of all kinds for the purpose of eliminating addictions.

 According to the National Institute on Drug Abuse, one of every eight Americans has a problem with drugs or alcohol; and at least ten percent of all young people have used illicit substances by the time they reach the age of eighteen.
 Our society spends billions of dollars on the compulsive consumption of food, cigarettes, games, gambling and other risky behaviors every year.